mozilla-it/openvpn_defer_auth/build_notes/README.md

 Due to a bug in handling multiple deferred plugins, they retired this in 2022-03, so we're back here to adapt to the replacement ```multi-auth.c```:
 <https://github.com/OpenVPN/openvpn/blob/976a65346d2193181f4f5664f798e16fcbf43345/sample/sample-plugins/defer/multi-auth.c>

-We'll also refer to its header, <https://github.com/OpenVPN/openvpn/blob/master/include/openvpn-plugin.h.in>.
-* Note here that this is a .in file instead of a .h, just to have a file linked.
-The place to get the __actual__ header is [the source tarball](https://openvpn.net/community-downloads/) itself.  __DON'T__ use the .in file to compile with.

-The .h is "easy" to fix by hand-fetching it from source.
-The hard part is making the .c

 Save the sample 'defer' plugin file:

 ```curl -s -L -o openvpn_defer_auth.c https://raw.githubusercontent.com/OpenVPN/openvpn/976a65346d2193181f4f5664f798e16fcbf43345/sample/sample-plugins/defer/multi-auth.c```